AaltoSciComp/scicomp-docs/triton/ref/commandline.rst

    Make a new directory.

 ``cat FILE``
-   Print entire contents of file to standard output (the terminal)
+   Print entire contents of file to standard output (the terminal).

 ``less FILE``
-   Less is a "pager", and lets you scroll through a file.  ``q`` to quit.
+   Less is a "pager", and lets you scroll through a file (up/down/pageup/pagedown).  ``q`` to quit, ``/`` to search.

 ``mv SOURCE DEST``
-   Move (=rename) a file.  ``mv SOURCE1 SOURCE2 DEST-DIRECTORY/`` copies to directory.
+   Move (=rename) a file.  ``mv SOURCE1 SOURCE2 DEST-DIRECTORY/`` copies multiple files to a directory.

 ``cp SOURCE DEST``
    Copy a file.
 The ``DEST-DIRECTORY/`` syntax of ``mv`` works as well.

 ``rm FILE ...``
    Remove a file.
-Note, from the command line there is no recovery!
-   Always pause and check before running this command.
+Note, from the command line there is no recovery, so always pause and check before running this command!
+The ``-i`` option will make it confirm before removing each file.
 Add ``-r`` to remove whole directories recursively.

 ``head [FILE]``
    Print the first 10 (or N lines with ``-n N``) of a file.
 Can take